Last updated 9 March 2019

 Membership of the Liberal Democrats is open to anyone who shares the party’s values.
 On formation, the party had under 100,000 members and then peaked at just over 100,000 in the 1990s.
 This fell as low as under 43,000 during the Conservative/Lib Dem coalition but since then has risen back above 100,000.
 (Full set of data here.)

 You do not have to be on the electoral register to join the party.
 So, for example, people under 18 and overseas nationals living in the UK can both join the party.
-Find out more about how to join the Liberal Democrats here.
+Find out more about how to join the Liberal Democrats here and tips on how to get involved in the party here.

 Structure of the Lib Dems